junia3/LayerwiseTTA/README.md

 ...
 ```

+And you need to specify the root folder for all datasets in ```conf.py```.
+If you configure your dataset directory as above, simply put ```_C.DATA_DIR = "./data"``` would be sufficient.

 ---

 ## Pretrained models
-All pretrained models are provided in [robustbench](https://github.com/RobustBench/robustbench) or ```Torchvision``` or ```Timm``` so there is no need to download them manually.
+All pretrained models are provided in [robustbench](https://github.com/RobustBench/robustbench) or ```Torchvision``` or ```timm``` so there is no need to download them manually.
 In the case of ResNet-50 used for additional experiments in supplementary, I used pretrained models in [TTT++](https://github.com/vita-epfl/ttt-plus-plus/tree/main/cifar).
 Furthermore in online test-time adaptation, since performance evaluation is conducted concurrently with optimization, we do not provide separately trained pretrained checkpoints(```.ckpt```) in classification task.

 ---

+## Settings
+- ```reset_each_shift``` : Initialize the model state to the source-pretrained parameters after each adaptation to a new domain.
+- ```continual``` : Optimize the model for continuously shifting domains without prior knowledge of when a domain shift occurs.
+Therefore, there is no resetting process.
+- ```gradual``` : Optimize the model for gradually increasing or decreasing domain shifts without prior knowledge of when a domain shift occurs.
+Therefore, there is no resetting process.

+---

-## Run test-time adaptation
+## Run Test-Time Adaptation
+We provide config files for all experiments and methods from the [baselines](https://github.com/mariodoebler/test-time-adaptation).
+Simply run with the corresponding config file.

 ### Continual test-time adaptation